bright-dev/bright/doc/source/Reactor1G.rst

 --------------------------
 Calculated Data Attributes
 --------------------------
-The following represents reactor that are calculated from the initial isotopics :attr:`IsosIn <bright.FCComp.IsosIn>`.
+The following represents reactor that are calculated from the initial isotopics :attr:`ms_feed <bright.FCComp.ms_feed>`.
 These attributes are assigned appropriate values when :meth:`Reactor1G.foldMassWeights` is called.
 Almost all of these are C-vectors of doubles or floats.